- Sociology Major

 - Transfer Students and Transfer Credit

 - What can I do with a Sociology degree?

 SOUL is the first department-level leadership program for first-generation college students at the University of Michigan.
-In Sociology, we recognize that first-generation college students at the University of Michigan face unusual social, academic, and financial challenges.
-But we also find that such students possess a unique set of qualifications and capabilities: curiosity, conscientiousness, persistence, risk-taking – in a word, grit.
+In Sociology, we recognize that first-generation college students at the University of Michigan face social, academic, and financial challenges.
+We also find that such students possess a unique set of qualifications and capabilities: curiosity, conscientiousness, persistence, risk-taking – in a word, grit.
 These are the characteristics of leaders.
 The Department of Sociology has created a program designed to cultivate and support our first-generation leaders in Sociology.